Science is not only a disciple of reason but, also, one of romance and passion.

 She studies why and how paediatric cancers (such as neuroblastoma) metastasize to different parts

 of the body, which can help identify novel therapeutics to prevent their spread.
-She is passionate

 about all things science, food, and volleyball and hopes to one day see each and every inch of the world.